EpicBrainUser/python-booklet/python_booklet.typ

 shorthand, you always have to put the comma after the digit in the brackets, (as shown above) because otherwise it will be interpreted as normal brackets (which mean order of operation).]
 )

-Since tuples are immutable, you can't append, extend or add them, but you can slice them, which returns a new tuple back to you.\
+Since tuples are #gls("imu"), you can't append, extend or add them, but you can slice them, which returns a new tuple back to you.\
 \
 The main advantages of tuples over lists is that you know that they won't change in your program, and they can be used if you need a hashable collection.